I-M-Marinov/Calendar-by-I-M-Marinov/README.md

 #### :large_blue_diamond: Events --> Add an Event
 - Add an Event adds a new Event to the primary calendar of the user.
   ###### 📢:  User can add a title, location and a description for their new event.
 It can be saved as public or a private event (visibility).
 Event type can be single, annual or all day event.
+  ###### 📢:  New Events can now add atendees to the event using the email input field available.
+If more than one attendee needs to be added, user uses the "Add" button to add a field ( and use "Remove" button to remove any fields that are not needed )
 #### :large_blue_diamond: Events --> Search Events
 - Search Events lets the user search through all events that editable ( Access Role in the calendar the event is saved in must be "owner" ) and edit them all at the same time.
   ###### 📢:  Search Events actually opens for edit all events that match the search keyword ( case-insensitive ).